JuliaMolSim/DFTK.jl/README.md

 interdisciplinary collaboration.
-In about 5k lines of pure Julia code we already support a [sizeable set of features](https://juliamolsim.github.io/DFTK.jl/dev/index.html#package-features-1), after just a good year of development.
+In about 5k lines of pure Julia code we already support a [sizeable set of features](https://juliamolsim.github.io/DFTK.jl/dev/index.html#package-features-1), after just about two years of development.
 Our performance is of the same order of magnitude as established packages.

 For getting started with DFTK, see our documentation: